MajorZiploc/sticker_book_moments/README.md

 ### general

+- make pause menu accessible for mobile
+- diff ui flavors for controller vs keyboard and mouse vs mobile - OSHelper.is_mobile() will help here

 - update settings page with control configuration for controller and keyboard
 - update settings page with touch to button slider to determine likelyhood of 1 event versus the other

 - create save slots (3 slots)
-- On launch of game: track if a run was occurring, then pick up where the player left off
+- on launch of game: track if a run was occurring, then pick up where the player left off

-- diff ui flavors for controller vs keyboard and mouse vs mobile - OSHelper.is_mobile() will help here
-- Add controller support (and tab support) on ui
+- add controller support (and tab support) on ui
-- make pause menu accessible for mobile
 - add music and sound effects
 - update settings page with sliders for music and sound effects